-Etno Cafe is a brand that all coffee lovers know.
-For 9 years, it’s been gradually expanding its activities, currently focusing on three main pillars: coffee roasting plant, coffee brewery and cafe chain.
-The sympathy and loyalty of customers is won not only by delicious coffee, but also by the values that guide them in business – Etno Cafe values localism and supports the environment.
-Their products are so good that our CEO drinks their coffee exclusively and on his laptop there are Etno Cafe stickers next to the Casbeg logo.
+Etno Cafe is a brand well-known among Polish coffee lovers.
+It’s been gradually expanding its activities for more than a decade, currently focusing on 3 main pillars: coffee roasting plant, coffee brewery and chain of cafés.
+They gathered plenty loyal customers not only by serving delicious coffee, but also by the values that guide them in business – Etno Cafe supports local initiatves and cares about the the environment.
+Their products are so good that our CEO drinks mainly their coffee and has Etno Cafe’s stickers on his laptop, right next to the Casbeg ones.

 The main areas we were to deal with were:

 The Analytics account turned out to be a well of knowledge about how effective individual traffic channels are.
-After looking at the quality of the data provided, the operation of the Enhanced e-Commerce module and, above all, comparing the collected data with actual sales data, we came to the conclusion that the most important channel we will focus on in the first place will be Google Ads and campaigns conducted through it.
+After looking at the quality of the data provided, the operation of the Enhanced e-Commerce module and, above all, comparing the collected data with actual sales data, we came to the conclusion that the most important channel we will initially focus on will be Google Ads and campaigns conducted through it.

 While we were at it, we also set up some useful remarketing lists, which helped reach people who were interested in the products, but didn’t close the transaction, at a relatively low cost.